orjan/presentation-peer-reviews/slides/why.md

 ## Why should we care

-* Bug are expensive
+* Early discovery of bugs are cheaper than bugs in production
 * Knowledge sharing
 * Maintainability
-* Unclear features, is this what the customer needs?
+* Communication Team/Client, is this what the client needs?
-* Communication Team/Client

 note:
     As a developer I'm responsible for deliver stories as soon as possible.